Skip to content

 But here’s the problem.

+One would need to be careful with this approach.
 Since Renko’s utility is to judge the sentiment and general view of the price trend, one can get false entries if the box color change takes place too early, thus producing a whipsaw effect.

 The inside working of a century old technique.